Safety and security

 There are daily reports of fighting between armed groups across the country.
 Criminal attacks have taken place on the main Juba-Nimule road, which is one of the main supply routes from Uganda into South Sudan.
 There are mined areas and unexploded ordnance in parts of the country, including in and around Juba.

 If you’re currently in South Sudan you should exercise your own judgment, based on your knowledge of the local situation, media reporting, or advice from the UN.
+Our advice is that you should leave South Sudan immediately if it’s safe to do so.

 Our ability to provide assistance outside Juba is severely limited.
 If you’re concerned about your safety, you should contact the FCO on +44 207 008 1500 or by email at firstname.lastname@example.org.